Human recombinant epidermal growth factor. Medicinal reference book geotar. Restrictions on use

 - insulin-like growth factor (IGF1);

-Transforming growth factor enhances the synthesis of new collagen, keratinocyte accelerates the division of epidermal cells, insulin-like and platelet regulate and accelerate the growth and division of skin cells.
-Hepatocyte and vascular growth factors stimulate the growth of new blood vessels in the skin.
-It should be noted that the growth of new vessels can lead to an increase in sensitivity, so preparations that include VEGF and HGF should not be used on sensitive, irritated and damaged skin.
-However, it is these growth factors that are used with success in the treatment of baldness and other problems associated with hair.
-Fibroblast growth factor is used to stimulate the growth of eyelashes: it is he who is part of most of the famous means with which you can quickly achieve "fan" eyelashes.
+Transforming growth factor enhances the synthesis of new collagen, keratinocyte accelerates the division of epidermal cells, insulin-like and platelet-like regulate and accelerate the growth and division of skin cells.
+Hepatocyte and vascular factors growth stimulate the growth of new blood vessels in the skin.
+It should be noted that the growth of new blood vessels can lead to increased sensitivity, so drugs containing VEGF and HGF should not be used for sensitive, irritated and damaged skin.
+However, these growth factors are used successfully in the treatment of baldness and other hair-related problems.
+Fibroblast growth factor is used to stimulate the growth of eyelashes: it is part of most famous products with which you can quickly achieve “fan” eyelashes.

-Epidermal growth factor has a fairly wide range of effects: it stimulates the growth and division of cells, renewal of the epidermis.
+Epidermal growth factor has sufficient wide range effects: it stimulates cell growth and division, renewal of the epidermis.
 When using products containing EGF, there is a gradual increase in the synthesis of DNA, RNA, hyaluronic acid, collagen, elastin.
-As a result, they are able to quickly improve the appearance of aging skin.
-Epidermal growth factor is even called beauty factor (“beauty factor”).
+As a result, they can quickly improve the appearance of aging skin.
+Epidermal growth factor is even called beauty factor.

-All growth factors are small in size and fairly low in molecular weight: for example, EGF has an atomic mass of about 6,200 daltons and consists of 53 amino acids.
-That is, he can quite easily
+All growth factors are small in size and have a fairly low molecular weight: for example, EGF has atomic mass about 6,200 daltons and consists of 53 amino acids.
+That is, he is capable quite easily

-penetrate the skin, overcoming its protective barrier.
+penetrate the skin, breaking its protective barrier.
 For faster delivery of growth factors, transport systems (nanosomes, liposomes, etc.) can also be used.

-In essence, the main question regarding the use of growth factors in cosmetology is: how safe is it?
+In fact, main question regarding the use of growth factors in cosmetology: how safe is it?
 The fact is that growth factors can play not only a “good role” (in particular, when they are produced by the body during injuries and promote healing).

-On labels growth factors, according to INCI, are denoted as follows:
+On the labels growth factors, according to INCI, are designated as follows:

 rh-Oligopeptide-1,